Lantern Festival

 The festival acts as an Uposatha day on the Chinese calendar.
-It should not be confused with the Mid-Autumn Festival; which is sometimes also known as the "Lantern Festival" in locations such as Indonesia, Malaysia, and Singapore.
+It should not be confused with the Mid-Autumn Festival, which is sometimes also known as the "Lantern Festival" in locations such as Indonesia, Malaysia, and Singapore.
 Lantern Festivals have also become popular in Western countries, such as the Water Lantern Festival held in multiple locations in the United States.
-In London, the Magical Lantern Festival is held annually.

 Origin

 There are several beliefs about the origin of the Lantern Festival.
-However, its roots trace back more than 2,500 years and is popularly linked to the reign of Emperor Ming of the Han dynasty at the time when Buddhism was growing in China.
-Emperor Ming, an advocate of Buddhism, noticed Buddhist monks would light lanterns in temples on the fifteenth day of the first lunar month.
+However, its roots trace back more than 2,000 years and is popularly linked to the reign of Emperor Wen of the Han dynasty.
+Emperor Ming, an advocate of Buddhism, noticed Buddhist monks would light lanterns in temples on the fifteenth day of the first lunisolar month.
 As a result, he ordered all households, temples and the imperial palace to light lanterns on that evening.
 From there it developed into a folk custom.
 Another likely origin is the celebration of "the declining darkness of winter" and community's ability to "move about at night with human-made light," namely, lanterns.
 During the Han dynasty, the festival was connected to Ti Yin, the deity of the North Star.

 There is one legend that states that it was a time to worship Taiyi, the God of Heaven in ancient times.
 The belief was that Taiyi controlled the destiny of the human world.
 He had sixteen dragons at his beck and call and he decided when to inflict drought, storms, famine or pestilence upon human beings.
 Beginning with Qin Shi Huang, the first emperor of China, all the emperors ordered splendid ceremonies each year.
 The emperor would ask Taiyi to bring favorable weather and good health to him and his people.

 Emperor Wu of the Han dynasty directed special attention to this event.
 In 104 BC, he proclaimed it to be one of the most important celebrations and the ceremony would last throughout the night.

 Another legend associates the Lantern Festival with Taoism.
 Tianguan is the Taoist deity responsible for good fortune.
-His birthday falls on the fifteenth day of the first lunar month.
+His birthday falls on the fifteenth day of the first lunisolar month.
 It is said that Tianguan likes all types of entertainment, so followers prepare various kinds of activities during which they pray for good fortune.

 Another legend associates with the Lantern Festival with an ancient warrior named Lan Moon, who led a rebellion against the tyrannical king in ancient China.
 He was killed in the storming of the city and the successful rebels commemorated the festival in his name.